Skip to content

 - Description: [Text area]

-For simple collection - Store one Box file request link per process and share it in multiple tasks.
+Simple collection - One Box file request link per process, shared across tasks.

-For maximum security - Generate unique file requests for each process instance and set short expiration windows.
+Maximum security - Unique file requests per process instance with short expiration windows.

-• Trigger Tallyfy API calls when uploads complete
+• Triggering Tallyfy API calls on upload completion

-2. Check the sharing panel to see active file requests
+2. Check the sharing panel for active requests

-4. Review upload history in Box’s admin console
+4. Review upload history in the admin console

 Best practices

-Naming conventions - Use consistent naming like [Process]-[Date]-[Client] for easy identification.
+Naming conventions - Use consistent naming like [Process]-[Date]-[Client].

-Regular cleanup - Disable old file request links quarterly to maintain security.
+Regular cleanup - Disable old file request links quarterly.

-Monitor usage - Review Box’s audit logs to track who’s uploading files.
+Monitor usage - Check Box’s audit logs to see who’s uploading.

 Limitations